jcc264/triangle/history/timeline.md

 <dt><strong>July 19, 2009</strong></dt>
 <dd>The Texas A&amp;M Active Organization is suspended at its own request.</dd>
 <dt><strong>April 24, 2010</strong></dt>
-<dd>The UC Berkeley Chapter is installed at the University of California, Berkeley.</dd>
+<dd>The California Chapter is installed at the University of California, Berkeley.</dd>
 <dt><strong>June 27, 2010</strong></dt>
 <dd>The Nebraska Active Organization is suspended at its own request.</dd>
 <dt><strong>July 8-11, 2010</strong></dt>